and welcome to our German Word of the Day. This time we will have a look at the meaning of

 The structure for this versprechen… the expecting-one if you will… is always involving a mir, dir or sich and a von.

-As for related words we have das Versprechen which is the promise.
+Now, as for related words we have das Versprechen which is the promise.

 - Ich habe dir ein Versprechen gegeben.